Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Methods

 \subsubsection{Survey design}

 Traditionally, the FIA program has used post-stratification to improve precision of point and change estimates, account for variability in non-response rates, and to allow sample intensity to vary across regions \citep{bechtold2005enhanced, tinkham2018applications, smith2002forest}.
 Importantly, post-stratification is applied to populations defined by a set of exhaustive and mutually exclusive geographic units with known areas---known as estimation units using FIA's terminology.
 Estimation units are often formed from administrative boundaries, for example counties, county groups, or large ownerships and are constrained by State boundaries (i.e., estimation units can only fall within one State).
-Post-stratification proceeds via division of each estimation unit into relatively homogeneous strata using wall-to-wall remotely-sensed imagery.
-Strata are designed to minimize within-strata sample variances, while ensuring constant within-strata sample intensity and non-response rates.
+FIA implements post-stratification by dividing each estimation unit into relatively homogeneous strata using wall-to-wall remotely-sensed imagery.
+Strata are designed to minimize within-strata sample variances, while ensuring constant within-strata sample intensity.
 In short, FIA's survey design is hierarchical and area-based: States are comprised of multiple estimation units, estimation units are divided into multiple strata, and strata contain multiple inventory plots.
 We refer readers to \citet{bechtold2005enhanced} for a complete description of FIA's post-stratified survey design.

 FIA uses an annual panel system to estimate current inventories and change.
-Inventory cycles---the period of time required to measure all ground plots within an estimation unit---are generally 5-7 years in length in the eastern US, and 10 years in length in the western US \citep{bechtold2005enhanced}.
-A mutually exclusive and spatially-balanced subset of ground plots are measured in each year of an inventory cycle, forming a series of independent annual panels.
+Inventory cycles---the period of time required to measure all ground plots with at least one forest condition within an estimation unit---are generally 5-7 years in length in the eastern US, and 10 years in length in the western US \citep{bechtold2005enhanced}.
+A mutually exclusive and spatially-balanced subset of ground plots with at least one forest condition are measured in each year of an inventory cycle, forming a series of independent annual panels.
 For example in an ideal 5-year inventory cycle, 20\% of ground plots are measured annually, such that 100\% of plots are measured once between Year 1 and Year 5.
 In Year 6, the subset of plots measured in Year 1 are remeasured, and a second inventory cycle emerges consisting of all plots measured between Year 2 to Year 6 (not independent of the previous cycle, as 80\% of measurements are shared).